-Video calls have become the new normal; why just talk when you can meet each other face to face.
-Unfortunately, you couldn’t see each other eye to eye; unless you stare directly at the camera.
-But then you are not looking at the person, and that beats the whole point.
-Thankfully, Apple is using AR to manage the issue, and here’s how you can use iOS 14 FaceTime eye contact on your iPhone.
+Video calls have become the new normal.
+Unfortunately, you can’t see each other eye to eye on a video call unless you stare directly at the camera.
+But then you are not looking at the person, beating the whole point!
+Thankfully, Apple offers the FaceTime Eye Contact features on your iPhone to resolve the issue!

-During a video call, you don’t stare at the front-facing camera placed at the top edge.
-Understandably, we look at the screen, which gives the other party an illusion that looking slightly below eye level.
+We don’t usually stare at the front-facing camera placed at the top edge during a video call.
+Understandably, we look at the screen, which gives the other party an illusion, looking slightly below eye level.

 Facetime Eye Contact mixes augmented reality and advanced computer vision techniques to fix the problem.
 It artificially moves your eye at the camera level, generating a feeling of direct contact.

-Apple initially tested the feature first in iOS 13 and dubbed it as Attention Correction.
-But it got scrapped for some reason and returns in iOS 14 as Facetime Eye Contact.
+Apple initially tested the feature first in iOS 13 and dubbed it Attention Correction.
+But it got scrapped and returned in iOS 14 as Facetime Eye Contact.

 Notably, the technology won’t work with all iPhones and iPads.
-It needs ARKit 3 framework compatibility, which is only available on these devices as of now:
+It needs ARKit 3 framework compatibility, which is only available on the below devices:

-How to Turn ON or OFF FaceTime Eye Contact in iOS 14
+How to enable or disable FaceTime Eye Contact on iPhone

-If you have a supported device running on iOS 14, the Eye Contact feature is enabled by default.
-And while it seems a thoughtful feature, it might come across a bit creepy at times.
+If you have a supported device running iOS 14 or later, the Eye Contact feature is enabled by default.
+And while it seems a thoughtful feature, it might come across as a bit creepy at times.

 Majorly because we are used to the old style, it gives a perception that the caller is looking at the camera.
-So, if you don’t like to stare at your callers, you can disable the FaceTime Eye Contact like this:
+So, if you don’t like to stare at your callers, you can disable the FaceTime Eye Contact as follows:

 - Launch the Settings app on your iPhone.